Rapid Central Station: History

 As Grand Rapids' major bus transfer point, the station features sixteen bays for city buses.
-Most bus transfers are made on the central platform, while access to the BRT and the Greyhound/Indian Trails coaches is from the station building to the west.
+Most bus transfers are made on the central platform, while access to the BRT and the Indian Trails coaches is from the station building to the west.

-An information desk and ticket counter for the Rapid is located inside the station building, along with similar facilities for Greyhound services.
-There is also a small snack shop, cafe and vending machines.
-Outside of information desk hours, ticket machines inside the building or on the central platform dispense any Rapid tickets that cannot be purchased on the buses, such as monthly passes or BRT fares.
+An information desk and ticket counter for the Rapid is located inside the station building, along with similar facilities for Indian Trails services.
+There are also vending machines.
+Outside of information desk hours, ticket machines on the central platform allow riders to reload fare cards.

+Central Station is no longer served by Greyhound, which currently operates from a curbside stop adjacent to a Burger King restaurant at 410 Pearl St NW.

 Local service

 Service operates based on a mass arrival and departure system known locally as the "line-up".
 The regular routes 1-16 and 18 all operate around the framework of quarter-hourly arrivals and departures.
 On weekdays, major routes depart at :15 and :45, while others depart at :00 and :30 during the day before reverting to :15 or :45 timings in the evenings.
 Incoming buses are scheduled to arrive around 7–10 minutes prior to their scheduled departure.

 The final "line-up", or departure, of the day is delayed until all participating buses have arrived and any transferring passengers have reached their desired vehicle.